 An ice roller, you ask?
 Associate editor Victoria swears by this energizing little device, which works to de-puff and revitalize sleepy skin.
 "Facialist Kerry Benjamin used this on me, and I was like I want this," Victoria told me.
 And there it was, available on Amazon.
 Victoria keeps in the freezer and runs it across her face in the mornings to refresh her skin and minimize under-eye bags.

 There are few skincare procedures more satisfying than getting your clogged blackheads extracted (it hurts so good, amirite?).
 Thanks to this best-selling Amazon kit, you can play mad scientist at home, using its stainless steel tools to remove blackheads, blemishes, and ingrown hairs.
 But be forewarned: Going into your DIY extractions blind can lead to infection, so make sure to read the included instructions carefully.
-We also recommend perusing this guide to safely popping your pimples at home!

 If you're on the dry-brushing train, you could peruse Amazon's dry-brush selection for literally hours.
 But to save some time, look to this pick, with which Amazon reviewers are particularly smitten.
 What's nice is that product features rounded nodules that massage the skin as you brush.
 Reviewers say it works for everything from deep exfoliation to treatment of cellulite and stretch marks.

 If you're a believer in DIY hair removal, this editor-approved epilator is your jam.
 "I'm all for the whole 'pain is beauty' thing, as long as I'm doing it to myself," Victoria told me.
 "I hate getting waxed, so I use this epilator instead.
 It's old school, but it works."
 Plus, you can nab it on Amazon for just $25.
 (PS: If you're new to epilators, check out her review of four different hair-removal devices.)